Patrick-256/CSC365_ClassProject/README.md

 To use Fantasy Soccer API, run the following command: ‘vercel dev’ The project will start and be accessible at `http://localhost:3001`.

 Alternatively, open a web browser and go to: fantasy-soccer-api.vercel.app to run the production version of the project.
-Add /docs to the url to see all endpoints.
+Add /docs to the end of the url to see all endpoints.

 ## Configuration